chartpath/ramses-elasticsearch/readme.md

 Simple!

 Now we can drop the database, delete the Elasticsearch index and restart the server.
-Make sure to keep the

 ```bash
 (venv)$ dropdb gii_api